 The symptoms to look out for include:

-- increasing wheezing, coughing, chest tightness or shortness of breath
+- increasing wheezing, shortness of breath, chest tightness and coughing,

 - needing to use a reliever again within three hours of last taking it